thoughtram/git-master-class-exercises/scenario.md

-The fox jumps over the fence
+The brownish fox jumps over the fence